plantcad/plantcad-dev/README.md

 ssh pc-dev-worker1 # pc-dev-worker2, etc.
 ```

-For convience, the [fabfile.py](fabfile.py) script provides a way to run arbitrary shell commands on all hosts in the cluster based on the generated SkyPilot ssh config (`~/.sky/generated/ssh/<cluster_name>`).
+For convenience, the [fabfile.py](fabfile.py) script provides a way to run arbitrary shell commands on all hosts in the cluster based on the generated SkyPilot ssh config (`~/.sky/generated/ssh/<cluster_name>`).
 E.g.:

 ```bash
 fab exec --cmd="nvidia-smi"